 The dough above has risen for 30 minutes and is just beginning to climb the sides of the measuring cup.
 Clearly, it isn't anywhere near "nice and puffy."
 Yet when I place a small scoopful in water, it rises right to the top and stays there.

-What about sourdough starter?
+What about a sourdough starter float test?

 After being refrigerated without feeding for several weeks, my sourdough starter is clearly in need of attention.
 So I feed it and drop a bit in some water.
 As expected, it sinks.